hivesolutions/viriatum/readme.md

 Just use the apropriate 'build.json' located under 'scripts/build' and under such directory execute:

     atm

+For production purposes one should use the proper optimization flags:

+    atm --cflags=-O3

 For cross compilation (eg: arm-rasp-linux) use the following command: